As an expat or a traveler do you worry about the food in foreign countries? About what to eat or not to eat? What is healthy, what is not?

 I’m sorry to do this to you but I could not resist offering this picture to you for your viewing pleasure.
 No, I have not tried these.
 The closest I’ve come to a scorpion was a big live one, coming right at me on a narrow path as I was walking toward the beach at night in West Africa.
 I saw him in the light of my flashlight and decided to turn back and get out of his way.
-I didn’t know I could have roasted him and eat him.
+I didn’t know I could have salted him, cooked him, and eaten him.
 One lives and one learns.

 * * *

 What have been your challenges in the food and diet department while living in foreign countries?
 Did it bother you not to have familiar foods?
 Was it difficult to use the locally available foods in your cooking routines?
 Any funny stories?